 This recently expanded 180km² game park is home to more than 25 black rhinos, one of the highest concentrations in Kenya, as well as about 70 white rhinos.
 Wild animals commonly sighted include impala, gazelle, warthog, waterbuck, resident hippos and large tree pythons.
 Lion, cheetah, buffalo, Rothschild giraffe, eland and leopard also inhabit Lake Nakuru Park.
 Originally established as a bird sanctuary this national park is home to a wide array of birds, with over 400 resident species as well as various migratory birds.

-Next we travel into Uganda, pausing to take photos at the equator.
+Next, we travel to Uganda, pausing to take photos at the equator.

 Our first destination in Uganda is Jinja, well known for its variety of adventure activities, such as white water rafting.
 Jinja is located at the starting point of the Nile (officially called the Victoria Nile), where the river flows out of Lake Victoria.
 From here the famous river flows 6695 kilometres through Africa to Egypt and the Mediterranean in the north.